wgalindo1453/Roblox-ChatGPT-Integration/README.md

 ![Project Banner](robloxchatgpt2.gif)

 # Roblox-ChatGPT-Integration
 "Roblox integration with OpenAI's ChatGPT: An interactive in-game computer model allowing players to converse with ChatGPT, showcasing server-client communication and GUI design."
-This description provides a brief overview of the main features and purpose of the repository.

 This repository contains the code and assets for integrating OpenAI's ChatGPT with a Roblox game.
 Players can interact with a computer model in the game, type their queries, and receive responses from ChatGPT.